 But my travel insurance covers emergency medical evacuation, doesn’t it?

 Virtually all travel insurance policies have an emergency medical evacuation component.
 I frequently hear that I have all the coverage I need, so I don’t need more.
 But have you looked at the fine print?

-The reality is this; they will transport you to the nearest acceptable facility that can provide you with the care you need.
-That will likely be in the country where you become ill/injured or in the closest country nearby.
+The reality is this; they will transport you to the nearest acceptable facility to provide you with the care you need.
+That will likely be in the country where you become ill/injured or the closest country nearby.
 It is rarely, if ever, back home to the United States.
 Below is an example of the language found in travel insurance policies.